MegaByteMark/intradotnet-infrastructure-core/README.md

-# IntraDotNet Infrastructure Core
+# IntraDotNet.Domain.Core

-The `IntraDotNet.Infrastructure.Core` library provides a set of interfaces that help implement common auditing and versioning patterns in your domain entities.
+The `IntraDotNet.Domain.Core` library provides a set of interfaces that help implement common auditing and versioning patterns in your domain entities.
 These interfaces are designed to work seamlessly with Entity Framework Core and other ORM frameworks to automatically track entity lifecycle events.

 ## Features